SAIL-Labs/GLINTPipeline/docs/source/index.rst

 :doc:`glint_spectral_calibration` performs a spectral calibration for each one of the 16 outputs.

+:doc:`glint_zeta_coeff` determines the intensity ratios between the interferometric outputs and their related photometric ones.

 The source can be found `on Github`_.

 .. _on Github: https://github.com/SydneyAstrophotonicInstrumentationLab/GLINTPipeline